evanx/jsbin/hydratePromises/readme.md

 ### Browser request package

-Alternatively, we use the npm `browser-request` package as follows:
+Alternatively, we might use the npm `browser-request` package as follows:

 ```javascript
 var request = require('browser-request');